paulocoutinhox/goci/README.md

 # Downloading and installing

-If you dont want install Go (golang), you can get GoCI compiled directory from this repository inside folder "build".
+If you dont want install Go (golang), you can get GoCI compiled from this repository inside folder "build".
+We always compile binary to OSX, Linux and Windows.

 If you have Go (golang) installed, follow this steps: